ferrous-systems/rust-exercises/exercise-book/src/green-yellow-game.md

 ## Prerequisites

-For completing this exercise you need to have:
+To complete this exercise you need to have:

 - basic Rust programming skills
 - the Rust Syntax Cheat Sheet